Paleontology: Extinction events

 The idea of a mass extinction has been around since the beginning of paleontology and is generally accepted as true events that drive the evolution of life.
 However, the question of what makes an extinction event a "mass extinction" is still uncertain.
 On the scale of geologic time, mass extinction events happen rapidly, and such rapid events can be caused by both gradual environmental processes and large-scale catastrophes.
 A notable exception to this rule is the Cretaceous-Paleogene extinction event, which is believed to have been caused by an asteroid impact which caused global wildfires and a disruption of the nutrient cycle in the ocean.
 If this is the case, it would be an unprecedentedly rapid extinction event, occurring over the course of one or a few years.
 However, even this extinction's cause is debated.
 Some have suggested that it was caused by marine regression or volcanism that occurred near or at the same time as an impact.
-No other extinction events can be linked clearly with an extra-terrestrial cause.
+No other extinction events can be linked clearly with an extraterrestrial cause.
 Glaciation and subsequent global warming has been suggested as a cause for the Late Ordovician mass extinction, and the volcanic activity of the Siberian Traps large igneous province has been suggested as the primary cause for the Permian-Triassic mass extinction.
 The causes of the Late Devonian mass extinction and the Triassic-Jurassic mass extinction remain mostly uncertain to this day.

 The period of ecological recovery following a mass extinction is also a significant time for biodiversity and adaptive radiation.
 The term "disaster species" has been applied to the organisms that follow an ecological disruption, and there are many known from the fossil record.
 Following the Cretaceous-Paleogene extinction, there is a large spike in the abundance of fossil ferns that is interpreted as an early post-extinction flora that would later be overtaken by different floral communities.
 There is a similarly rapid diversification of small, generalist mammals for the first 3 million years before more diverse faunal communities evolved.
 However, not all mass extinctions have similarly rapid diversification events.
 The recovery period following the Permian-Triassic extinction took up to 10 million years.
 The recovery of ecosystems from mass extinctions involves the evolution of novel ecological relationships between groups of animals that would not have been possible in the pre-extinction ecosystem.